 Discovering Iowa’s Hidden Culinary Gem

-My first taste of black-truffle grits changed my view of unexpected food cities.
+Your first taste of black-truffle grits changes your view of unexpected food cities.
 Des Moines is more than a crossroads; it’s a lively spot in Iowa food tourism.
 The city’s rise as a Midwest food hotspot started quietly.
 Chefs mixed local grains with international tastes.

 The Unexpected Rise of Des Moines’ Food Scene